-- (1) Except as permitted in these Rules, the District must Award a Public Contract for Goods or Services, or both, by one of the following sourcing methods: - (a) Competitive Sealed Bidding (also known as Invitation to Bid or ITB) pursuant to ORS 279B.055 and PPS-47-0255 and -0257; - (b) Competitive Sealed Proposals (also known as Request for Proposals or RFP) pursuant to ORS 279B.060 and PPS-47-0260 through 0263; - (c) Small Procurements (\$10,000 or less) pursuant to ORS 279B.065 and PPS-47-0265; - (d) Intermediate Procurements (more than \$10,000 to \$150,000) pursuant to ORS 279B.070 and PPS-47-0270; - (e) Sole-source Procurement pursuant to ORS 279B.075 and PPS-47-0275; - (f) Emergency Procurement pursuant to ORS 279B.080 and PPS-47-0280; - (g) Special Procurement pursuant to ORS 279B.085 and PPS-47-0285, including the Class Special Procurements set forth in PPS-47-0288; or - (h) Cooperative Procurement pursuant to ORS 279A.200 and PPS-46-0400 through PPS-46-0480.
+(1) Except as permitted in these Rules, the District must Award a Public Contract for Goods or Services, or both, by one of the following sourcing methods:

+- (a) Competitive Sealed Bidding (also known as Invitation to Bid or ITB) pursuant to ORS 279B.055 and PPS- 47-0255 and 47-0257; - (b) Competitive Sealed Proposals (also known as Request for Proposals or RFP) pursuant to ORS 279B.060 and PPS- 47-0260 through 47-0263; - (c) Small Procurements (\$10,000 or less) pursuant to ORS 279B.065 and PPS- 47-0265; - (d) Intermediate Procurements (more than \$10,000 to \$150,000) pursuant to ORS 279B.070 and PPS- 47-0270; - (e) Sole-source Procurement pursuant to ORS 279B.075 and PPS- 47-0275; - (f) Emergency Procurement pursuant to ORS 279B.080 and PPS- 47-0280; - (g) Special Procurement pursuant to ORS 279B.085 and PPS- 47-0285, including the Class Special Procurements set forth in PPS- 47-0288; or - (h) Cooperative Procurement pursuant to ORS 279A.200 and PPS-46-0400 through PPS-46-0480.

-PPS-47-0252 Procurement of Service Contracts Over \$250,000 in Compliance with ORS 279B.030 through ORS 279B.036
+PPS- 47-0252 Procurement of Service Contracts Over \$250,000 in Compliance with With ORS 279B.030 through ORSThrough 279B.036

-- (1) Unless the District determines that it is not feasible to perform the Services with the District's own personnel and resources pursuant to Section (4) of this Rule, before conducting a Procurement of a Contract for Services with an estimated Contract Price that exceeds \$250,000 the District shall conduct a Written cost analysis in accordance with Section (2) of this Rule.
+(1) Unless the District determines that it is not feasible to perform the Services with the District's own personnel and resources pursuant to Section (4) of this Rule, before conducting a Procurement of a Contract for Services with an estimated Contract Price that exceeds \$250,000 the District shall conduct a Written cost analysis in accordance with Section (2) of this Rule.
 The cost analysis must compare an estimate of the District's cost in performing the Services with an estimate of the cost that a potential Contractor would incur in performing the Services.
 The District may proceed with the Procurement only if it determines that the District would incur more cost in performing the Services with its own personnel and resources than in procuring the Services from a Contractor.
-For the purposes of this Section, "Contract for Services" does not include: - (a) Contracts for Personal Services as defined in PPS-46-0500. - (b) Contracts for Services exempted from compliance with the Public Contracting Code by ORS 197.025 or other state statute. - (c) Procurements for Client Services as defined in OAR 125-246-0110.
+For the purposes of this Section_section, "Contract for Services" does not include:

+- (a) Contracts for Personal Services as defined in PPS- 46-0500. - (b) Contracts for Services exempted from compliance with the Public Contracting Code by ORS 197.025 or other state statute. - (c) Procurements for Client Services as defined in OAR 125-246-0110.
 "Client Services" means any Services that directly or primarily support a Client, whether or not the Client is the recipient through the provision of voluntary or mandatory Services.
-Client Services also means any Goods that are incidental or specialized in relation to any Services defined in this Section.
-Client Services may include, but are not limited to (where these terms are used in another statute, they must have that meaning):
+Client Services also means any Goods that are incidental or specialized in relation to any Services defined in this Sectionsection.
+Client

-Division 47 - Public Contracting Rules for Contracts for Goods and/or Services Other Than Personal Services
+Portland Public Schools Public Contracting Rules Division 47 - Public Contracting Rules for Contracts for Goods and/or Services Other Than Personal Services